Park Tool PCS-10 Review

 Ease of Setup

-The PCS-10 comes fully disassembled, so right off the bat you have the added inconvenience of putting the thing together.
+The PCS-10 comes fully disassembled, so right off the bat, you have the added inconvenience of putting the thing together.
 This task isn't all that complicated and it comes with detailed instructions and even the tools needed.
 We had prior experience with this work stand, so it took us 13 minutes to assemble, but we would suggest giving yourself about 20 minutes if you've never done it before.
 Once it was fully assembled we put it through our setup time trial and were able to get it fully set up in 30 seconds after a couple of practice runs.
-This is by no means a long time, although it takes roughly twice the time to set up than the Bike Hand YC-100BH or Feedback Sports Classic.
+This is not a long time, although it takes roughly twice the time to set up than the Bike Hand YC-100BH or Feedback Sports Classic.
 In addition to the time, it's also sort of awkward to deal with, not nearly as simple as the stands that have tripod legs that easily slide into position.

 To set up the PCS-10, you first have to unfold both of the legs and lock them into position with their spring-loaded buttons.
 Then, you open the quick release that secures the leg collar and slide the legs down to the bottom of the main tube and lock the collar into place using another spring loaded button and the quick release.
 It can now stand on its own, and the next step is to adjust the height to your preference by opening the upper quick release and sliding the upper tube out of the lower/main tube to the desired height.
 Since the clamp arm is attached in a fixed position, the setup is basically done at this point.
 To break the stand down simply reverse the setup steps.
 Again, this isn't all that hard to set up, it's just significantly more awkward than the other stands we tested.